archit-p/cheer-gh-pages/README.md

 # Cheer
 ### A theme for Jekyll personal websites
 Cheer is a minimal text-based theme for personal sites.
+It makes use of bold fonts to emphasize content.

 ## Page Structure
-It includes four pages - home, about, projects and blog.
-There is no site-name as such as this is aimed at being a personal site theme.
+Cheer includes four pages - home, about, projects and blog.
+These are the pages most programmers need to showcase there skills to the world.
+There is no site-name as such as this is aimed at being a personal site.
+To add posts, just add a correctly named markdown files to blog/posts folder, and similarly to add projects add markdown files to the projects/posts folder.

 ## CSS
-Some CSS was borrowed from the Whiteglass theme.
-The site looks beautiful on mobile.
-Contents have a good flow to them.
+Some CSS was borrowed from the Whiteglass theme, to make the site look beautiful on mobile.
+The minimal theme is carried out throughout the website.
+Heavy fonts are used, and colors are kept to a minimum.

-## Customizability
-This theme is fully customizable.
-See customizing.md for info on how to change layouts, add pages, add content etc.

 ## Demo